 source .venv/bin/activate

-Up next, we need to install some dependencies.
-You can checkout all the dependencies in this requirements file.
-You can install them from here.
+Next, we need to install some dependencies.
+You can check all the dependencies in this requirements file and install them from here.

-Now create one folder named .streamlit.
-Inside that folder, create a file named secrets.toml.
-Inside secrets.toml add your PREMAI_API_KEY as shown here:
+Now, create one folder named .streamlit.
+Inside that folder, create a file called secrets.toml.
+Inside secrets.toml add your PREMAI_API_KEY and PROJECT_ID as shown here:

 premai_api_key = "xxxx-xxxx-xxxx"